ahtif/FlatFinder/docs/ws2/TestPlan.md

 ## Types of tests

-<em>Unit Testing:</em> Generating step definitions using cucumber and implemented these step definitions
+<strong>Unit Testing:</strong> Generating step definitions using cucumber and implemented these step definitions

-<em>UI Testing:</em> Testing the user interface of our system
+<strong>UI Testing:</strong> Testing the user interface of our system

 ### What we are testing this sprint